numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Runlength-based targets are used in COCO_ for the single-objective expensive optimization scenario.
 The artificial best algorithm of BBOB-2009 (see below) is used as reference algorithm with either the five budgets of :math:`0.5n`, :math:`1.2n`, :math:`3n`, :math:`10n`, and :math:`50n` function evaluations, where :math:`n` is the problem dimension, or with 31 targets evenly space on the log scale between :math:`0.5n` and :math:`50n` and without the optional constraint from (ii) above.
-In the latter case, the empirical distribution function of the runtimes of the reference algorithm shown in a `semilogx` plot approximately resembles a diagonal straight line between the above two values.
+In the latter case, the empirical distribution function of the runtimes of the reference algorithm shown in a `semilogx` plot approximately resembles a diagonal straight line between the above two reference budgets.

 Runlength-based targets have the **advantage** to make the target value setting less dependent on the expertise of a human designer, because only the reference *budgets* have to be chosen a priori.
 Reference budgets, as runtimes, are intuitively meaningful quantities, on which it is comparatively easy to decide upon.
-Runlength-based targets have the **disadvantage** to depend on the choice of a reference data set, that is, they depend on the performance of a set of reference algorithms.
+Runlength-based targets have the **disadvantage** to depend on the choice of a reference data set, that is, they depend on a set of reference algorithms.

 .. [#] By default, the ratio between two neighboring |DI| target precision values